lean-mind/savvily-book-converter-python/docs/starting-section.md

 \end{titlepage}
 ```

 ## Half-title page

-This is a page carrying book title, note, author and logo.
+Blank page with the book title, note, author name and logo.

-> It is necessary to add a logo.png in manuscript resources folder.
+> It is necessary to add a `logo.png` in manuscript resources folder.

 ```latex
 \begin{titlepage}\thispagestyle{empty}